-Except for the consolidated financial statements of Ausnutria Hyproca B.V. for the year ended 31 December 2012, which were audited by Ernst & Young, Netherlands, none of the statutory audited financial statements of the above subsidiaries were audited by Ernst & Young, Hong Kong or another member firm of the Ernst & Young global network.
+Except for the consolidated financial statements of Ausnutria Hyproca B.V. for the years ended 31 December 2013 and 2012 which were audited by Ernst & Young, Netherlands, , none of the statutory audited financial statements of the above subsidiaries were audited by Ernst & Young, Hong Kong or another member firm of the Ernst & Young global network.